bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 ## Governance

-Ethereum has **no on-chain governance** of Ether holders and will probably never have such a system.
+Ethereum has **no on-chain governance** of ether holders and will probably never have such a system.
 The decision-making is ultimately social and political, which [can be dangerous for the health of the network](https://decrypt.co/5219/progpow-kristy-leigh-minehan-ethereum-mining-asic-gpu/) due to effective lobbying.

 Polkadot comes with **governance built-in** from the start.
 Three layers of vote holders exist in Polkadot - technical committee, council, and stakeholder (any DOT holder).
 The Technical Committee can - with the agreement of 3/4 of the Council - propose fast-tracked referenda which have shorter voting and enactment times, mainly for emergency upgrades.
 Members of the TC are different developer teams of the Polkadot Runtime and Runtime Environment.
 The Council and Stakeholders can make proposals for referenda, and referenda can change almost any aspect of the chain - from number of parachain/validator slots available, to payout fees, treasury expenses, and more.